MicrosoftDocs/win32/desktop-src/Msi/addlocal.md

 ---
-Description: The value of the ADDLOCAL property is a list of features that are delimited by commas, and are to be installed locally. ms.assetid: d408986d-7889-4fd9-8202-1d2e59673a2f
+description: The value of the ADDLOCAL property is a list of features that are delimited by commas, and are to be installed locally. ms.assetid: d408986d-7889-4fd9-8202-1d2e59673a2f
 title: ADDLOCAL property
 ms.topic: reference